stardothosting/shift8-cdn/readme.txt

 = 1.42 =
 * Updated help to utilize tooltips, Scheduled cron task to poll and check CDN account status, Utilization of premium CDN endpoints with logic to switch between the two.

+= 1.43 =
+* Improved url rewriting function to accommodate forcing lazy loading of images to go through the CDN
+* Will not instantiate the rewrite class unless the plugin enable option is set